The Purpose of Protein

 Additionally, protein is often referred to, and rightly so, as the building block of bones, muscles, skin, cartilage, and blood.
 Some people already grasp at least some of this, but very few realize that the body also uses protein to make enzymes, hormones, and various other chemicals necessary to health and normal activity.
 Protein also helps provide the body with energy to operate and function.

-Protein is one of those things that is considered to be a macronutrient, i.e. the body needs relatively large amounts of it to function properly.
-Since the body cannot "store" protein, except in the sense that a muscle or organ is made of it, there are no stockpiles on which the body can draw when protein is needed for energy, repair, or function.
+Protein is considered a macronutrient, i.e. the body needs relatively large amounts of it to function properly.
+Since the body cannot "store" protein, except that a muscle or organ is made of it, there are no stockpiles on which the body can draw when protein is needed for energy, repair, or function.

-Also, while many organisms are capable of manufacturing the 20 proteins needed...we, sadly, are not one of those organisms and must constantly replenish our supply of this vital nutrient.
+Also, while many organisms can manufacture the 20 proteins needed...we humans, sadly, are not one of those organisms and must constantly replenish our supply of this vital nutrient.

 An unfortunate by-product of all of this is, that should our supply of protein drop below the level required by the body, it will steal it from somewhere else within the body.